 Suddenly, liquid pooled around my feet and quickly filled the elevator or “tank” as I was being lowered.
 I was stunned.
 I could not scream for help.
 I tried, but only silent screams came out.
 The water was filling the tank quickly and in an instant I was fully submerged, unable to breath.

 I woke in my bed gasping for air.
 I realized that I was holding my breath as I dreamt of being drowned.
 I couldn’t move.
-My breathing slowed and I kept thinking about I was drowning.
+My mind replayed the scene of being submerged and drowning.
 I was drowning …. in alcohol!

-As usual, I was hungover from my usual 3 bottles of Pinot the night before.
-I continued to gasp for air, and dry heave.
-I puked.
+Fiercely hungover from my usual 3 bottles of Pinot the night before, I continued to gasp for air, and dry heave, then, vomit.

 When I finished, I heard my son calling for me.
 Eyes pinched closed from the pounding in my head I gingerly dragged myself to his room.
 I laid my sick body next to his and heard him sing.